satriton/google-sport-scraping/README.md

 - Add .env file at root (ask for the file at someone who have it)

+- Change language depending on your browser language in sport-scapper/extractData

 ## Build the library
 regenerate requirements.txt if you added package